climateclock/cclock/README.md

 code will be deployed as version 0 and preferences will be wiped (the equivalent of a "factory reset").

-Alternatively, during development, you can simulate the clock in a window on your computer with:

-    tools/sim

-Or you can deploy the current code to a MatrixPortal (without resetting anything else) with:
+Or you can deploy the current code without wiping the MatrixPortal:

-    tools/matrix_run
+    tools/deploy -q

 This is a quicker way to write small code changes during development.
 The clock should then automatically restart and run the updated code.
 If necessary, you can press the reset button once to restart.

+During development, the fastest way to try out your changes is to simulate the clock in a window on your computer with:

+    tools/sim

 ### Networking